dawidsielski/medical-data-share/README_NEW.md

    2. Copy your public key from `keys` folder (public.<your_username>@<your_node>.key) to `public_user_keys` of the node of your lab.
    3. Now you are ready to perform private queries.

-NOTE:
+**NOTE:
-Every key pair has its own expiration time which is set by config file (section 'NODE' variable 'USER_KEY_EXPIRATION_TIME')
+Every key pair has its own expiration time which is set by config file (section 'NODE' variable 'USER_KEY_EXPIRATION_TIME' by default set to 30 days)**

 #### Check user key